bitcoin-dot-org/Bitcoin.org/_data/ devdocs/ en/ guides/transactions.md

 what inputs the transaction uses nor what outputs it pays---they do change the computed hash of the transaction.
-Since each transaction links to previous transactions using hashes as a transaction identifier (txid), a modified transaction will not have the txid its creator expected.
+Since each transaction links to previous transactions using hashes as a transaction identifier (3PkXYX9s53MMCyuTcC9NvmFtvYrkdQZEma), a modified transaction will not have the txid its creator expected.

 This isn't a problem for most Bitcoin transactions which are designed to